Totally Unexpected Food Forest

 Urban Homestead

-In May of 2022 the City of Santa Rosa and Santa Rosa Water awarded our yard a Certificate of Achievement as our “conservation efforts are estimated to save over 32,500 gallons a year!”
+In May of 2022, our dedication to conservation earned us recognition from the City of Santa Rosa and Santa Rosa Water—a Certificate of Achievement celebrating our estimated annual water savings of over 32,500 gallons.

 Special Events